Skip to Main Content

 Like other tax credits, WOTC can be a boon to qualifying businesses — provided they apply for it in time.
 Organizations must submit a WOTC verification request to the appropriate state agency within 28 days of the covered employee’s start date.

-Generally, both the employer and the job applicant must file an IRS Form 8850, in addition to an ETA Form 9061 or an ETA Form 9062.
+Generally, the employer and the job applicant must jointly complete IRS Form 8850, in addition to an ETA Form 9061 or an ETA Form 9062.
 According to the U.S. Department of Labor, Form 9062s are generally provided by job placement or partnering agencies.
 Employees who aren’t registered with such an agency will likely need to file Form 9061.

 Since qualification may shift across states, HR should always consult their state’s or states’ workforce agencies to verify their complete WOTC requirements.